Limerick Township, Pennsylvania: History

 The township was named for the hometown of early settler William Evans, whose family arrived in the area from Limerick, Ireland in 1698.
 The township is mentioned in Philadelphia court records in the 1710s, but formal proceedings recording the township's boundaries were not entered until March Sessions 1726.
 Royersford was created from its southeastern corner in 1879.
 Limerick Township is a member of the Spring-Ford Area School District.
 The township grew from a 1990 population of 6,600 to 18,074 as of the 2010 census.
 On July 27, 1994, a deadly tornado struck parts of Limerick Township, killing an infant and her parents.
 The most severely affected area was the Hamlet housing development.

 The William and Mordecai Evans House and Isaac Hunsberger House are listed on the National Register of Historic Places.
 John McClellan Hood, father of U.S. Army surveyor Washington Hood, built Hood Mansion in 1834.
-The estate has been abandoned since 2008 and is under threat of demolition for development.
+The estate was abandoned in 2008 and demolished in 2024.

 Geography

 According to the United States Census Bureau, the township has a total area of 22.8 square miles (59.0 km^{2}), of which 22.6 square miles (58.5 km^{2}) is land and 0.2 square mile (0.5 km^{2}) (0.92%) is water.
-The Limerick Nuclear Power Plant is located within its borders, along with Heritage Field Airport.
 The township is drained by the Schuylkill River, which separates it from Chester County.
 Its villages include Barlow Heights, Limerick, Linfield, and Neiffer.

 Limerick Township is 34 mi northwest of Center City, Philadelphia.
 The climate is hot-summer humid continental and average monthly temperatures in the village of Limerick range from 30.3 °F in January to 74.8 °F in July.
 The hardiness zones are 6b and 7a.